IDCubed/oms-docs/sources/oidc/skin_oidc_guide.rst

 to alter MITRE's OIDC: create a Maven overlay.
 In this case, however, no Java logic is being overlaid as no additional logic is needed, merely UI elements.
-This mechanism has been used in several situations to great success and has resulted in a very consistent user experience.
+This mechanism has been used in several situations to great success and has resulted in a very consistent user experience within two systems with very different layouts.

 How to Overlay the UI
 ---------------------